boneyag/DL4NLP_ARES/README.md

 1. Download a Wikipedia data dump (the authors used the 2019 July data dump).
 Data dumps are huge compressed files (~18GB).
 Therefore, downloading through [torrents](https://meta.wikimedia.org/wiki/Data_dump_torrents#English_Wikipedia) is a good option.
 2. Use the command `bzip2 -dk <filename>.xml.bz2` to extract the XML file.
 Don't try to open this file as it's nearly ~75GB.
 3. Use the [wikiextractor](https://github.com/attardi/wikiextractor) extract articles to readable size files.
     3.1.
 I preferred to execute the script instead of installing the wikiextractor.
 Use the input parameter to specify the location of the XML file and the output parameter to specify the location for output files.
 It should take several minutes to complete the task.
 Once completed, there should be a set of directories like AA, AB, ..., and in each dir, there should be files like wiki_00, wiki_01.
+Use following parameter settings to make the files small as possible (200Kb) and use 8 worker threads.
+Make sure to replace `<?>` accordingly.
+    `python -m <path to>/wikiextractor.WikiExtractor -o <output location> -b 200K --no-template --processes <8> <Wikipedia dump file>`

     3.2.
 Each file contain several documents in the format of
     ```
     <doc id="..." ulr="..." title="...">